Religion of the Shang dynasty: Prehistoric precursors

-Before the emergence of the Shang, China was inhabited by various prehistoric cultures.
-These cultures practised spiritual communication through a variety of methods – including prayers, grave goods, and animal sacrifice.
-Academics such as Kwang-chih Chang propose the existence of shamanic practices in Neolithic Chinese traditions, but their theory is not supported by any clear evidence.
+Before the emergence of the Shang, China was inhabited by various prehistoric cultures, which practised spiritual communication through a variety of methods – including prayers, grave goods, and animal sacrifice.
+Sinologists such as Kwang-chih Chang propose the existence of shamanic practices in Neolithic Chinese traditions, but their theory is not supported by any clear evidence.
 The prehistoric Chinese already engaged in pyromantic divination with oracle bones, namely scapulae from cattle, sheep, pigs, and deer.
 The use of ritual jades in spiritual communication was also a Neolithic tradition transmitted to the Shang religion.

-Shang cosmology may have its origin in earlier prehistoric cultures, of which some produced artefacts bearing an anthropo-zoomorphic motif – a possible ancestor of the Shang's visual taotie designs.
-The pattern is likely a Neolithic projection of the same celestial pole that the Shang observed.
-A connection possibly exists between the anthropo-zoomorphic motif and the Shang tradition of ancestor worship, since the motif itself may have represented Neolithic ancestral spirits, or at least a spiritual object of worship that offered protection to humans.
-A rectangular design from the northern Qijia culture (c.
-2200) may also be the origin for the motif found on Shang ritual bronzes.
+Shang cosmology may have its origin in those prehistoric cultures, some of which produced artefacts bearing an anthropo-zoomorphic motif – a possible ancestor of the Shang taotie and is likely a Neolithic projection of the same celestial pole that the Shang observed.
+A connection possibly exists between the anthropo-zoomorphic motif and Shang ancestor worship, with theories postulating its likely ancestral or spiritually protective representation.
+Another rectangular design from the northern Qijia culture (c.
+2200) may also be the origin of the taotie.

-According to traditional Chinese historiography, the tradition of venerating deities was already current before the Shang period.
-For example, the second sovereign of the Xia dynasty (c.
+Traditional Chinese historiography dates ancestral worship anterior to the Shang period.
+For example, the second king of the Xia dynasty (c.
 2070), Qi, was described in multiple texts as a spirit-medium who communicated with Shangdi and performed sacrifices to the deceased.
 The Book of Documents also mentions Emperor Shun – one of the legendary Three Sovereigns and Five Emperors whose reign predated even the Xia – conducting rituals such as divination and sacrifices to Shangdi.
 Although these periods are often considered mythical, their corresponding site of Erlitou (c.
 2100) offers evidence of religious activities making use of bronze that were later adopted and developed by the Shang dynasty, such as the use of scapulae for divination.